 Good Vs. Bad Color Combinations

-Please note that not every color is a good color but that there are bad ones.
+Please note that NOT every color is a good color but that there are bad ones.
 Some colors can strongly distract users from the actual content, or making it difficult for the user to know what to consume first.
+What you definitely want to aim for are colors that attract attention (in a good way).

 1. Using Light Colors On White Backgrounds